chenjiandongx/kubectl-count/README.md

 <h1 align="center">kubectl-count</h1>
 <p align="center">
-  <em>🎊 Show resources count in the cluster.</em>
+  <em>🎊 Count resources by kind.</em>
 </p>

-kubectl-count uses the dynamic library to found server preferred resources and then leverages informer mechanism to list and count resources.
+kubectl-count uses the dynamic library to found server preferred resources and then leverages informer mechanism to list and count resources by kind.

 ### 🔰 Installation